Wondering how to get things done with a toddler when he’s needy (and there’s so much to do)? Organize your days with these 5 effective tips.

 If you can relate, you’re definitely not alone.

-I’ve had my share of days with kids who need me to play and keep them company.
+I’ve had my share of days with kids who needed me to play and keep them company.
 I’ve even found myself anxious for them to get older and become more independent, then felt guilty for not cherishing the moment.

 1. Include your toddler in your tasks

-- Sweep the floor
+- Sweep the mess from the kitchen floor

 - Pick music for your “dance cleaning party”